CUSTOMER COMPLAINTS PROCEDURE

 - A proposal for independent mediation.
 We will let you know how long this process will take and what will be involved.

 - We will let you know the result of any review within 5 working days of the end of the review, and we will write to you confirming our final position on your complaint and explaining our reasons.
-If you are still not satisfied, you may contact the Competition and Consumer Protection Commission.
+If you are still not satisfied, you may contact the Financial Services and Pensions Ombudsman.
+BitCove is currently applying for its Virtual Asset Service Provider authorisation and has informed the Financial Services and Pensions Ombudsman of this process.

-- You can contact the Competition and Consumer Protection Commission using the following contact details:
+- You can contact the Financial Services and Pensions Ombudsman using the following contact details: